Act Responsibly

 Whale Warning Flags Indicate

-- Vessels should slow down and be prepared to change course
+- Vessels should slow down and be prepared to disengage engine or change course.

 Learn more about the Whale Warning Flag and other flags you might see out on the water.